Best Apps for Meeting People at Events in 2025

 FirstMove

-FirstMove is purpose-built for live events.
+FirstMove is built specifically for live events.
 It's free, privacy-first, and available on iOS and Android.
-Key features:

-FirstMove is particularly strong for people who value privacy and don't want the baggage of a full social media profile attached to their event interactions.
-It's also well-suited to festivals, nightlife events, and conferences where meeting strangers is part of the appeal.
+FirstMove is particularly strong for people who value privacy and don't want a full social media profile attached to their event interactions.
+It works well at festivals, nightlife events, and conferences where meeting strangers is part of the appeal.

 Bumble BFF

-Bumble's friendship mode is designed for making platonic connections.
+Bumble's friendship mode is for platonic connections.
 It's not event-specific, but many people use it to find others attending the same events in their area.
-The women-message-first mechanic from the dating app doesn't apply in BFF mode — either party can initiate.
+The women-message-first mechanic from the dating app doesn't apply here, either party can initiate.

-Good for: finding potential event companions in advance, making friends in a new city.
+It's good for finding potential event companions in advance or making friends in a new city.
+Less useful for in-the-moment discovery at the event itself.

 Meetup

-Meetup is more of an event discovery platform than a networking app per se.
+Meetup is more of an event discovery platform than a networking app.
 It helps you find events where you're likely to meet people with shared interests.
 The community aspect means you often recognise names and faces before you arrive.

 LinkedIn Events

 LinkedIn has built event functionality into its professional platform.
-If a conference or professional event is listed on LinkedIn, you can see who else is attending and reach out in advance.
+If a conference or professional event is listed there, you can see who else is attending and reach out in advance.

 Glimpse

-Glimpse is a social networking app with a focus on meaningful connections rather than follower counts.
-It's not specifically designed for events but has been used that way.
+Glimpse is a social networking app focused on meaningful connections rather than follower counts.
+It's not specifically designed for events but has been used that way, mainly for professional networking with a social edge.

 For pure in-event social discovery, FirstMove is the most purpose-built option.
-It's specifically designed for the live event environment — with privacy, consent, and real-time presence baked in from the start.
+It's specifically designed for the live event environment, with privacy, consent, and real-time presence built in from the start.

 If you're looking for something to use before an event, LinkedIn Events (for professional contexts) or Meetup (for community contexts) may be more useful.
-If you want to find friends generally and use events as context, Bumble BFF is a reasonable choice.
+If you want to find friends generally and use events as a starting point, Bumble BFF is a reasonable choice.

 All of these tools are facilitators, not substitutes.
 The actual connection still requires you to show up, be present, and engage with people as people rather than as contacts.

-The best use of any event networking app is as a way to lower the barrier to that human encounter — to make the first step a little less uncomfortable, and to ensure that both parties are open to connecting before you approach each other.
+The best use of any event networking app is lowering the barrier to that human encounter, making the first step a little less uncomfortable, and ensuring both parties are open to connecting before you approach each other.

-If you want to meet people at your next event with zero awkwardness and full respect for your privacy, download FirstMove.
+Download FirstMove if you want to meet people at your next event with no awkwardness and full respect for your privacy.
 Free, consent-based, and built for live events. iOS and Android.